sambyeol/plare/README.md

 $ sudo pip install .
 ```

+## How to use
+Plare offers classes for language description, lexer generation, and parser generation.
+Detailed usages can be found in [tutorial](tutorial).

 ## Uninstallation
 This library is managed by ```pip```.
 Therefore, you can easily uninstall the tool.
 ```